Jump to content

 Layovers at Istanbul Sabiha Gökçen Airport: Smooth transits

-Miss your connecting flight due to a delay?
-The airline will, in most cases, book you on the next available flight.
+If you miss your connecting flight due to a delay, the airline will, in most cases, book you on the next available flight.

 Making the most of longer layovers

-• Airport lounge: There are several lounges to enjoy at Sabiha Gökçen Airport, even for those without an airline membership.
+• Explore the airport lounge: There are several lounges to enjoy at SAW, even for those without an airline membership.
 Your options depend on the terminal you're in.
-Check them out here.
+Check out what's available on the airport website.

-• Layover hotel: While not strictly a hotel, Kepler Resting Units are specially designed for weary travelers.
+• Rest at a layover hotel: While not strictly a hotel, Kepler Resting Units are specially designed for weary travelers.
 They come with soundproofing, comfy ergonomic beds, smart TVs, an alarm clock, and air conditioning.
-A perfect way to rest up or kill time in between flights.
+It's the perfect way to rest up or kill time in between flights.

-• Spending time in Istanbul: Read the list of top 10 sights and hidden gems in the city by our travel reporter!
+• Spend time in Istanbul: Here's a list of top 10 sights and hidden gems in the city, specially curated by one of our travel reporters.

 Connect with ease: Getting a local SIM card